jdigger/git-process/README.md

 3. When you feel your work is ready for others to look at, do another "`git sync`" to post your changes to the server, and then "`git pull-request`" to ask someone to review your changes.
 4. If you get the thumbs up from the code-review, use "`git to-master`".
-    * This will merge and push your changes into "`origin/master`"
+    * This will merge and push your changes into "`origin/master`", closing the pull request.
 5. If you still need to make changes, do so and use "`git sync`" to keep your branch on the server for that feature updated with your work until all issues have been resolved.